hexaaagon/loafy/builders/categories/web/README.md

   </picture>
 </div>

-<h1 align="center">Loafy - Next.js Biome Add-On</h1>
+<h1 align="center">Loafy - Web Category</h1>

 > If you landed here by mistake, this is not the main Loafy package.
 For the core Loafy tool, please visit [Loafy on npm](https://npmjs.com/package/loafy).

-## What is a Package Add-On?
+## What is Category in Loafy?

-A **package add-on** in Loafy is a dependency that can be used as a service in your project templates, such as `better-auth`, `drizzle-orm`, and more.
-Add-ons extend Loafy’s capabilities by integrating popular libraries and services into your project setup.
+A **Category** in Loafy is used by the Loafy CLI to determine which setup questions to ask and which builder addons to include during project initialization.
+Categories help organize the setup process by grouping related questions and topics, making it easier to tailor the project configuration to your needs.

 ## Why is this Split from the Main Package?